Donglab-Project/Bat-Genome/README.md

 # Bat-Genome
-Assembly and Annotation of Bat Genomes
+Assembly and annotation of bat genomes